 Despite his bag of tricks, Luis also emphasizes the importance of repetition and hard work in his clinics.
-Claiming that “all the things you learn aren’t supposed to be easy,” Luis makes sure his swimmers know how to carry new knowledge out of the clinic and into the next day’s practice.
+Claiming that “all the things you learn aren’t supposed to be easy.
+The details are extremely important, and you have to practice them every single day to be great.”

-time management, and team work, has been being humble.
+“I think the biggest thing I have learned, amongst many others like responsibility, time management, and team work, has been being humble.
 Being humble is respecting the steps you have taken to be where you are.
-For many athletes, it is the ability to achieve great things like being an Olympian, NCAA Champion, or Olympic Champion, and still remembering where you came from and staying true to yourself.
-[That is] an outstanding quality to have, both in sports and life.”
+For many athletes, it is the ability to achieve great things, such as becoming an Olympian, or NCAA Champion, and still remembering where you came from and staying true to yourself.
+That is an outstanding quality to have, both in sports and in life.”

-It’s no secret that this kind of self-awareness can translate to sports performance, which is precisely why Luis invests in his participants as people and athletes.
+It’s no secret that this kind of self-awareness can translate to sports performance, which is precisely why Luis invests in his participants as both people and athletes.
 Breaking down the strokes into easy-to-manage parts, Luis is known for his clear delivery, patience, and empathy.